How Do You Know If You Tore Your ACL?

 When to See a Doctor for an ACL Tear

-When to See a Doctor for an ACL TearWhether you suspect a Grade I or Grade III ACL sprain, you want to see a doctor as soon as possible.
-Your doctor should check out any ACL tear or knee injury symptoms.
+CL tear or knee injury symptoms.
 Because the knee joint is such a complex structure and you rely on it for everyday movements and activities, you want to receive a prompt and accurate diagnosis to get proper treatment.
-Your College Park doctor will determine the type and severity of your injury to diagnose an ACL tear.
+Your College Park doctor will guide you on how to know if you tore your ACL through physical exams and imaging tests like MRI scans.
 An orthopedic surgeon or knee specialist will typically examine your knee and review your medical history.
 They will want to know how you injured yourself and what symptoms you noticed immediately.
 They may test your knee stability and range of movement during the physical exam.
-Your orthopedic doctor will likely also request diagnostic imaging tests like an X-ray or MRI to determine if you suffered any broken bones or to get a more detailed look at the ligaments and other structures in the knee.
+Your orthopedic doctor will likely also request diagnostic imaging tests like an X-ray or MRI to determine if you suffered any broken bones or to get a more detailed look a

 Treatment Options for a Torn ACL

-Treatment for an ACL injury will depend on the type and severity.
-For a minor ACL sprain, non-invasive treatment options can help reduce your pain and discomfort while healing.
-Athletes may prefer surgery and physical therapy to return to their sport as soon as possible.
-Home remedies for a mild ACL sprain include the RICE model: rest, ice, compression, and elevation.
+s for a mild ACL sprain include the RICE model: rest, ice, compression, and elevation.
 Resting the knee is necessary to support the healing process and will take pressure and weight off the knee joint.
 Icing the knee will help reduce pain, swelling, and inflammation in the area.
 Wrapping the knee or using a compression bandage will also help reduce inflammation and provide extra support to the knee.
 Elevating your knee while you sit or lie down will help reduce blood flow to the area.
-Your College Park doctor may also recommend working with a physical therapist to restore the full range of motion to your knee and strengthen muscles.
+Your College Park doct

 When non-invasive treatment options are insufficient, you may need surgery to repair a torn ACL.
 Surgery for a torn ACL is typically recommended for athletes or when damage occurs to other structures in the knee along with a torn ACL.
 Surgery for a torn ACL is known as ACL reconstruction, where the surgeon will remove the damaged part of the ligament.
 The surgeon will replace the ligament with part of a tendon from another part of the knee or from a donor.
 ACL reconstruction should restore stability and function to the knee in conjunction with post-operative care.
-After surgery, you will undergo extensive physical therapy to help you return to regular activities or professional sports.
-It can take up to a year to fully recover from a torn ACL and surgery, so you want to work with your College Park physical therapist to restore stability and strength to the knee.

 How to Prevent ACL Injuries

-The stronger and more agile your body, the less likely you are to suffer an ACL tear.
-It doesn’t matter whether you are a professional athlete or not; the stronger your body, the better your muscles, tendons, ligaments, and other parts of the body can withstand pressure and sudden movements.
+e better your muscles, tendons, ligaments, and other parts of the body can withstand pressure and sudden movements.
 Before you participate in an activity, make sure you take the time to warm up your muscles with light stretches and exercises.
 Training exercises can also help strengthen your leg muscles and core to better support your knee joints.
 If you play a sport, then take time to develop proper sports techniques and help protect your knees and other parts of the body from wear and tear or overuse injuries.
 Common sports actions like cutting, pivoting, jumping, and landing require a proper technique to protect your knees.
-A physical therapist can work with you even if you did not experience an ACL tear.
+A physical therapist can work with you even if you have not experienced an ACL tear.
 Physical therapy will emphasize proper technique and improve your performance by increasing your strength and mobility.

-At AICA Orthopedics in College Park, our team of doctors includes orthopedic surgeons, physical therapists, chiropractors, and neurologists who can provide you with comprehensive care and support for a torn ACL.
-We offer in-house diagnostic imaging, so you can get the X-rays or MRIs you need and meet with your team of doctors in one convenient location.
+one convenient location.
 We treat a wide range of ACL and knee injuries, and our knee specialists can provide you with a personalized plan of care to address your symptoms and goals for treatment.
 Visit our office in College Park to learn more about how we can help you through an ACL injury and help you get back on your feet.

 SHARE: